amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 ### Sharing component specifications

 When the component is compiled, we can also indicate that a `yaml` component specification be generated.
 We did this via the optional  `output_component_file="tables_eval_component.yaml"` arg passed to the `@component` decorator.
-The `yaml` format allows the pipeline specification to be put under version control and shared with others.
+The `yaml` format allows the component specification to be put under version control and shared with others.

 Then, the component can be used in other pipelines by calling the [`kfp.components.load_component_from_url` function][17] (and other variants like `load_component_from_file`).